 Canon D30 vs Panasonic FZ330

 The Canon EOS-D30 and the Panasonic Lumix DMC-FZ330 (labelled Panasonic FZ300 in some countries) are two digital cameras that were officially introduced, respectively, in May 2000 and July 2015.
-The Canon D30 is a DSLR, while the FZ330 is a fixed lens compact.
-The cameras are based on an APS-C (Canon D30) and a 1/2.3-inch (FZ330) sensor.
+The D30 is a DSLR, while the FZ330 is a fixed lens compact.
+The cameras are based on an APS-C (D30) and a 1/2.3-inch (FZ330) sensor.
 The Canon has a resolution of 3.1 megapixels, whereas the Panasonic provides 12 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS-D30 and the Panasonic Lumix DMC-FZ330?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon D30 and the Panasonic FZ330 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ330 is notably smaller (24 percent) than the Canon D30.
 It is noteworthy in this context that the FZ330 is splash and dust-proof, while the D30 does not feature any corresponding weather-sealing.